-Choking is an emergency incident causing an inability to breath because of a blockage in the throat.
+Choking is an emergency incident causing an inability to breathe because of a blockage in the throat.
 Although the incidents of choking are more prone to kids surrounded by small pieces of toys, adults are also subject to experience choking as well.
 When someone is choking, providing first aid to the victim is the top priority.
 Below are the following steps in responding to choking victims.

 For Adults and Children (Ages 3+)